JacobBruen/Scorch-Shield/README.md

 ```
 ## Appendix

+The Full .sql file is located in the /Assets folder.
-ERD and flowcharts are available in the /assets folder.
+ERD and flowcharts are available in the /Assets folder.